Defining new targets in liver cancer

 Ongoing programs focused on prevention and screening of hepatitis are important to reduce the number of new HCC cases.17,18,19 However, there remains an urgent need for research that will provide more effective treatment options for patients with HCC than what is available today.24

-Screening for HCC is challenging.25 Most signs and symptoms appear when HCC is at an advanced stage, and early-stage tumours are often difficult to detect in a physical exam.25 As such, most patients are diagnosed at later stages of the disease when treatment options are limited.25
+Screening for HCC is challenging.25 While early detection is the goal, most signs and symptoms appear when HCC is at an advanced stage, and early-stage tumours are often difficult to detect in a physical exam.25 As such, most patients are diagnosed at later stages of the disease when treatment options are limited.25

-Pioneering new research has deepened our understanding of the processes leading to the immunosuppression involved in liver cancer.13 Mounting evidence has shown that reversing immunosuppression may restore the ability of immune cells to attack and remove cancer cells, potentially slowing growth of or shrinking tumours.28 Treatment that reverses immunosuppression is called immunotherapy, and there are now multiple immunotherapies that may lead to anti-tumour activity.28,29 Our goal is to explore immunotherapy combinations for overcoming the drivers of immunosuppression involved in liver cancer, and with the aim of improving survival for liver cancer patients.
+Pioneering new research has deepened our understanding of the processes leading to the immunosuppression involved in liver cancer.13 Mounting evidence has shown that reversing immunosuppression may restore the ability of immune cells to attack and remove cancer cells, potentially slowing growth of or shrinking tumours.30

-These efforts continue to build on the practice-changing results of our broad, Immuno-Oncology clinical programme in multiple, solid tumours, and we remain committed to bringing the versatile power of immunotherapy and immunotherapy combinations to as many patients as may benefit.
+These efforts continue to build on the practice-changing results of our diverse, Immuno-Oncology clinical programme in multiple, solid tumours, and we remain committed to harnessing the versatile power of immunotherapy and immunotherapy combinations to redefine cancer care.

 More about liver cancer